cangjie-bot/cangjie_docs/docs/dev-guide/source_en/first_understanding/basic.md

-# Introduction to Cangjie Language
+# 1Introduction to Cangjie Language

 Cangjie is a general-purpose programming language designed for full-scenario application development, balancing development efficiency with runtime performance while providing an excellent programming experience.
 Its key features include: